 Full of history, Metz catches your eye with its iconic cathedral towering above the rest of the town.
 But there is so much more to the city.

-With its green river side, gardens, and parks, medieval old town and fabulous museums, there are so many things to do in Metz France and I’ll take you through the top sights.
+With its green riverside, parks, medieval old town and fabulous museums, there are so many things to do in Metz France and I’ll take you through the top sights.

-I totally fell in love with the city almost before I had visited.
+I totally fell in love with the city almost before I visited.
 I saw the cathedral as I was driving past.
-Let’s say it ended up with a spontaneous drive off the planned route and later I returned again.
+Let’s say it ended up with a spontaneous drive off the planned route and it wouldn’t be my last visit.

 Metz is just one of those cities that wrap you in with history and charm so you don’t want to leave.